 Elda Neto De Barros - BA (Hons) Events Management with Hospitality student

-GCSE: English Language C/4, or equivalent.
-We are able to consider a range of equivalent qualifications, including Level 2 functional skills or a demonstration of the use of English through essay-based subjects at either GCSE or A-level equivalent.
+We are able to consider a range of equivalent English language qualifications, including OFQUAL regulated level 2 Functional Skills, Key Skills level 2, literacy units taken as part of the Access to HE Diploma, or a demonstration of the use of English through essay-based subjects at either GCSE or A-level equivalent.
 Contact Undergraduate Admissions for further details.

 All applicants must be aged 18 or over at the point of registration.